flowers blackbird plants

 Features, physical

-The wetlands were originally conceived by the major private donors to the project as a means of diversifying birding opportunities at Shaw Nature Reserve.
-Wood ducks, hooded mergansers, green herons, belted kingfishers, and of course, Canada geese are water-associated birds that regularly breed around the Shaw Nature Reserve wetlands.
-Great blue and (usually immature) little blue herons, and occasional other wading birds forage there.
+The donor-funded wetland complex at Shaw Nature Reserve was implemented as a means of diversifying birding opportunities in the early 1990s.
+Wood ducks, hooded mergansers, herons, belted kingfishers, and of course, Canada geese are water-associated birds that are common visitors to these wetlands.
 Blue-winged teal, shoveler ducks, solitary sandpipers, snipe and occasional others are notable migrant visitors, especially in late winter/spring.
 The prairie, with scattered trees that constitutes the watershed for the wetlands and through which the Wetland Trail proceeds from the Loop Road parking area out to the boardwalk, abounds in a variety of sparrows, indigo buntings, northern yellowthroats, blue-winged warblers, orchard and Baltimore orioles, bluebirds and various woodpeckers.

 Botanical highlights

-This area can be easily accessed from the Gardenway Bus Stop parking area and walking along the one-mile loop wetland trail, #15 on the Shaw Nature Reserve map.
+This area can be easily accessed from the Gardenway Bus Stop parking area and walking along the one-mile out and back wetland trail.

 Back to Top